KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 To use this character in a future game, save the transaction id that is returned from the above command and use it when registering for a future game.

-#### Step 9: Highlander Victory
+#### Step 9: Highlander Victory (Not Available in Single-Player Mode)

+In this walkthrough we have used single-player mode, and therefore the following `highlander` method is not available.
+For explanatory purposes, we include a description here.

-If you are the winner of a multi-player game, whether by obtaining the amulet and exiting the dungeon, or by being the last player standing, you may claim an additional prize.
+If you are the winner of a multi-player game, you may exit the game in a manner that allows you to claim an additional prize.

 The prize is the collective value of all `ROGUE` coins that were contributed during the buy-in stage.